 On this list are political action committees, individuals and Internet-based information companies.

-Quickinfo.net, a division of Infodata.com in Boulder, Colo.
+Quickinfo.net, a division of Infodata.com in Boulder, Colo., is one of the companies that bought the statewide voter registration database.

 Continue reading this story on the...